| My

 in his personal favorite (and least classifiable) album Starsailor

-- was amply documented, and it’s the performances from
+- was amply documented, and its the performances from

 this sequence of albums that make My Fleeting House